jivan9822/TradingInfo/README.md

 The application uses the Polygon API for accessing trading data.
 The application handles large amounts of data by filtering and searching.

-## Github Uploading and Documentation
+## Deployment and Github Repository

-The project has been uploaded to Github, along with detailed documentation on how to install and run the application.
+The project has been deployed to [Netlify](https://papaya-frangollo-f46efc.netlify.app/), and the code is available on [Github](https://github.com/jivan9822/TradingInfo).

+## Author Details

+Name: Jivan Toshniwal
+Mobile No: 9822442282
+email: j.toshniwal@yahoo.co.in
+Address: Mumbai.

 Thank you for using this application!